 - Preheat oven to 375 degrees.

-- Put butter in 1 1/2 quart casserole dish and place in oven.
+- Put butter in a 1½-quart casserole dish and place it in the oven.

-- Heat the milk in a large saucepan until fine bubbles start surfacing around the sides of the pan.
-Slowly add the cornmeal to the milk whisking to combine.
+- Heat the milk in a large saucepan until fine bubbles surface around the sides of the pan.
+Slowly add the cornmeal to the milk, whisking to combine.

 Notes

-- Store leftovers in an airtight container in the fridge for up to 4 days.
-Reheat in a skillet or in the microwave at a reduced power.
+- Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Reheat them in a skillet or in the microwave at a reduced power.

-- Once cooled leftovers can be frozen in airtight container for up to 3 months with fairly good results.
+- Once cooled, leftovers can be frozen in an airtight container for up to 3 months with fairly good results.

 On the hunt for more delicious recipes?
 Follow Small Town Woman on Facebook, Pinterest, and Instagram.